 Reason: The purpose of this submission is to prevent project teams, when using the total performance path (not the prescriptive path), from taking advantage of using U-factors for NFRC standard sizes when using fenestration of smaller size(s) than these NFRC standard sizes in projects.
 Members of the Façade Tectonics Institute have observed that project teams are already taking advantage of using U-factors calculated for project specific sizes when the fenestration is of a larger size than the NFRC standard size (since this is to their advantage), however, project teams can “play the system” by using U-factors for the NFRC 100 standard size for smaller units.

-In addition, the proposed language will help clarify the confusion among design teams on whether to consider NFRC sizes or the project specific size, streamlining the design process.
+In addition, the proposed language will help clarify the confusion among design teams on whether to consider NFRC sizes or the project specific size and configurations, streamlining the design process.
 It also clarifies that the project size U-factor shall be calculated according to the NFRC 100 standard and does not require separate physical testing.

 The proposal does not change the fact that the NFRC 100 methodology remains the standard, and prescriptive U-factors for fenestration remain based on the standard NFRC size.